Mydico/MydicoCRM/frontend/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, CoreUI Pro Admin Template is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, Mydico CRM Professional

 See [the Releases section of our project](https://github.com/coreui/coreui-pro-react-admin-template/releases) for changelogs for each release version.